WhoopInc/frozen-moment-OLD/docs/moment/05-displaying/05-difference.md

 #### Month and year diffs

-`moment#diff` has some special handling for month and year diffs.
+`frozenMoment#diff` has some special handling for month and year diffs.
 It is optimized to ensure that two months with the same date are always a whole number apart.

 So Jan 15 to Feb 15 should be exactly 1 month.